katiehuangx/Transition-into-Data-Analytics/README.md

 ### 📚 Courses
 1. Udacity Intro to Data Analysis [Free][Beginner] - https://www.udacity.com/course/intro-to-data-analysis--ud170
-2.

-### Projects
+### 📝 Projects

-# How to Create a Portfolio on GitHub
+## How to Create a Portfolio on GitHub

 I wrote a guide [here](https://github.com/katiehuangx/How-to-Create-a-GitHub-Portfolio/blob/main/README.md)!

 --

-If you like this repo, give me a 🌟! (
+If you like this repo, give me a 🌟!
+(Click on the Star button on the top right of this page)